Combinatorics behind discriminants of polynomial systems: Cycles of the induced matroid

-\begin{prop} A linearly dependent tuple contains the unique subtuple with minimal defect and minimal by inclusion. \end{prop}
+\begin{prop} A dependent polymatroid contains the unique subset with minimal defect and minimal by inclusion. \end{prop}

-\begin{proof} By contradiction, suppose there are two such subtuples, $\mathsf{k}$ and $\mathsf{h}$, which are not contained in each other.
-It means that the defect of the intersection subtuple $\mathsf{k}\cap\mathsf{h}$ is strictly bigger than defects of $\mathsf{k}$ and $\mathsf{h}$.
-Then we get a contradiction with the minimality of the defects $\mathsf{k}$ and $\mathsf{h}$, since the defect of the union is even less:
+\begin{proof} Suppose there exist two distinct such sets, $I$ and $J$; then the defect of the intersection $I\cap J$ is strictly greater than the defects of $I$ and $J$.
+We obtain a contradiction, since the union $I\cup J$ has a strictly smaller defect:

-\end{proof} \begin{thm} In a linearly dependent tuple, the maximal essential subtuple is a unique minimal by inclusion subtuple of the minimal defect. \end{thm}